sterinaldi/sterinaldi.github.io/index.md

 ## Welcome to my homepage!

-I am a Ph.D. student in Astrophysics at University of Pisa.
+I am Stefano (Ste!), a Ph.D. student in Astrophysics at University of Pisa.

 My research interests mainly focus on population studies of astrophysical black holes using gravitational wave observations.
 I also like to annoy colleagues and friends with Bayesian non-parametric methods.\
 When I'm not busy with physics, I enjoy a good book and I love playing volleyball.